brainramp/mathquill/docs/Config.md

 The animated demo on <mathquill.com> has this behavior.

+## enterCreatesAligned

+If `enterCreatesAligned` is true the keystroke `Enter` will create an `aligned` environment if one does not already exist.

 ## leftRightIntoCmdGoes

 This allows you to change the way the left and right keys move the cursor when there are items of different height, like fractions.